PMW 2021-039 by Kenneth L. Gentry, Jr.

-I am cleaning up my in box where I have piles of questions sent in by readers.
-These should be helpful not only for the individuals who asked them, but for anyone who is interested in studying biblical eschatology.
+As noted on various occasions, I do try to answer questions sent in by my readers.
+I hope that these answers will be be helpful not only for the individuals who asked them, but for anyone who is interested in studying biblical eschatology.
 So, here goes today’s question:

 Dispensationalists point out that God promises the new covenant to Israel only.
 The Jeremiah 31 text clearly mentions only “the house of Israel and the house of Judah.”
 How can we say that the new covenant finds fulfillment in the Church?

 Thanks for your question.
 I hope the following brief answer will be helpful.
 First, please note that Jesus and Paul both apply the new covenant to the Church.

 The Lord’s Supper is the sacrament of the new covenant that Christians take on a regular basis.
 Christ established the Lord’s Supper with these words: “And in the same way He took the cup after they had eaten, saying, ‘This cup which is poured out for you is the new covenant in My blood'” (Luke 22:20).
 Paul repeats this in his epistle to the Corinthians: “In the same way He took the cup also, after supper, saying, ‘This cup is the new covenant in My blood; do this, as often as you drink it, in remembrance of Me'” (1 Cor.
 11:25).

 Israel in the Bible and History (9 mp3 lectures)